 Oprah and dozens of other celebrities have campaigned against texting while driving.
-If an individual drives through a school zone, doesn’t pay attention to their speed, and then ends up hitting a child and causing their death, they could be charged with criminally negligent homicide, instead of just texting while driving in a school zone.
+If an individual drives through a school zone, doesn’t pay attention to their speed, and then ends up hitting a child and causing their death due to a failure to stop in time, they could be charged with criminally negligent homicide of the victim, instead of just texting while driving in a school zone.

 Criminally negligent homicide can best be described as the “you should have known better” version of homicide.
-Instead of focusing on intentional conduct to kill, criminally negligent homicide addresses situations where a defendant is aware of a situation, should know it’s dangerous, but ignores a risk that results in a death of another—like texting while driving through a school zone full of children.
+Instead of focusing on intentional conduct to kill the victim, criminally negligent homicide addresses situations where a defendant is aware of a situation, should know it’s dangerous, but ignores a risk that results in a death of another like texting while driving through a school zone full of children.
 Even though it is the lowest category of homicide offenses, criminally negligent homicide is still a felony charge with felony consequences.

 After production of evidence of the mental state, the next element of a criminally negligent homicide charge is proof of causation.
 This is where the state must show some link between the negligent actions of the defendant and the death of the other person.
 It’s not enough to say “texting while driving is bad,” but there must also be some evidence that the negligent act was the reason that a child died.
 Causation is a common basis for many defensive theories.

 Find the right lawyer for your legal issue.